-Downtown Duluth encompasses a large area with an abundance of places and spaces to explore, but you don’t need your car to discover the area; you’d be surprised how far you can go by foot.
-Brought to you by the Healthy Duluth Area Coalition and the Greater Downtown Council, Walk Duluth encourages you to navigate Downtown with the help of posted signs that identify the direction and walking time (and sometimes biking time) to popular destinations throughout Downtown Duluth, Canal Park, and the Lakewalk.
-These signs make it easier for you to visit both familiar and new corners, districts, parks and historic sites by foot - all in under ten minutes.
+Downtown Duluth encompasses a large area with an abundance of places and spaces to explore, but you don’t need your car to discover the area.
+You’d be surprised how far you can go by foot.
+Brought to you by the Healthy Duluth Area Coalition and the Greater Downtown Council, Walk Duluth encourages you to navigate Downtown with the help of posted signs that identify the direction and walking time (and sometimes biking time) to popular destinations throughout Downtown Duluth, Canal Park and the Lakewalk.

-1. Determine your destination.
-Walk Duluth signs are color coded to help direct you to where you want to go.
+Determine your destination by finding Walk Duluth signs, which are color coded to help direct you to where you want to go.

 Blue - Civic (Public Buildings and Monuments)

 Orange - Historic (Designated Historic Buildings and Landmarks)

 Green - Recreational (Parks, Trails and Other Green Spaces)